camunda/camunda-docs-manual/content/user-guide/model-api/dmn-model-api/read-a-model.md

 DmnModelInstance modelInstance = Dmn.readModelFromStream(stream);
 ```

-After you imported your model you can search for elements by their id or by the type of element.
+After you imported your model, you can search for elements by their id or by the type of element.

 ```java
 // find element instance by ID